Joe Wojtylko is entering his sixth season as the head men's

 In 2005, Wojtylko served as the interim head coach of Hobart College, coaching 17 games.
 Following a 2-5 start, Wojtylko assumed the reins and concluded the season with the ninth best record in the school's 100 year basketball history.
 During the season, the team set several season statistical records, including the most wins by a first year head coach in school history.
 Hobart also captured their first holiday tournament championship in over 20 years.

 Prior to assuming the head coaching position at Hobart, Wojtylko served as the assistant basketball coach and recruiting coordinator for three years.
 His recruiting efforts resulted in the third best season in the school's history, their first postseason victory, their first Liberty League championship appearance and the first Liberty League regular season title in school history.
+Additionally, Wojtylko was a member of the 2004-05 Coaching Staff of the Year in the Liberty League.

 In 2001, Wojtylko was named the assistant coach and recruiting coordinator of West Virginia Wesleyan College, his alma mater.
 He helped to guide the team to the most wins in 10 years as well as their first Final Four conference tournament appearance as a Division II school.
 His recruiting efforts resulted in signing student-athletes that became large contributors to the 2002 team that garnered an NCAA at-large tournament bid, won the WVIAC regular season championship and was voted as high as 16th in the nation (first in the East Region).